Better Me

 • Restlessness

-“These sudden episodes and symptoms are why oftentimes people with panic attacks end up in the emergency room,” Dr. Fox said.
+“These sudden episodes and symptoms of panic attacks are why people often end up in the emergency room,” Dr. Fox noted.
 “Many feel like they’re having a heart attack.”

 What causes panic attacks?